msfninja/schedule/README.md

 Schedule is a web application, allowing you to create and save to-dos, notes, calendar events and other miscellaneous information like your school timetable, on a server, and access it from any device<sup id="l-ref-1"><a href="#ref-1">1</a></sup>.

 It's a handy tool for any student, or generally anyone who needs to keep track of his tasks or a place to store information in forms of memos.
 Since Schedule is a web application, implying it is being accessed from a web browser<sup id="l-ref-2"><a href="#ref-2">2</a></sup>, it can be used on virtually any device with a web browser and access to the internet/network on which the server is hosted.
-For accessibility (specifically on mobile devices), Schedule offers a Progressive Web Application (PWA), so that you can install it as an app, which provides access to it with ease right from your home screen.
+For accessibility (specifically on mobile devices), Schedule offers a progressive web application (PWA), so that you can install it as an (browser emulated) app, which provides access to it with ease right from your home screen.

 Schedule is easy to use, has a nice and straightforward GUI and works seamlessly.
 Apart from that, Schedule is also a privacy-friendly utility.
-It stores all user data<sup id="l-ref-3"><a href="#ref-3">3</a></sup> on the server encrypted, with the Advanced Encryption Standard using a 256 bit key size, this ensures nobody but you can access your data.
+It stores all user data<sup id="l-ref-3"><a href="#ref-3">3</a></sup> on the server encrypted, with the Advanced Encryption Standard using a 256 bit key size, which ensures nobody but you can access your data.

 <table>
 	<tr>